argutai/Conjugator/README.md

 # Spanish Verb Conjugator

 Google translate wont cut it when translating many sentences from english to Spanish.
 For example, if I want to translate "I went to the beach", google will default to the preterite even if I am speaking about a habitual occurance, because the imperfect does not exist in English.
-This API is perfect for someone you has an understanding of tenses, aspects, and moods, and wants an easy way to conjugate and implement this service in a distributed solution.
+This API is perfect for someone who has an understanding of tenses, aspects, and moods, and wants an easy way to conjugate and implement this service in a distributed solution.

 I developed this REST API with a functional programming paradigm using Spring Boot for myself as a learning device to study Spanish.
 This can be used as a REST API or as a microservice connected to another frontend microservice.